muddy-toes/electron/README.md

 - `painMinShockLength` and `painMaxShockLength`: Length of each individual shock when the optional pain feature kicks in.
 - `painMinTimeBetweenShocks` and `painMaxTimeBetweenShocks`: Rest between each individual shock when the optional pain feature kicks in.

 ## Playlist Driver feature

 This is an always-running drive that plays session files randomly from a specified directory.

-See the `playlistSession` config section at the top of `index.js` for options.
+See config.js-dist for config options.

-The options are:

-- `sessId`: The static session ID.
-It MUST be exactly 10 characters long.
-- `directory`: The directory containing the session files you want to play.
-- `public`: Whether the drive is on the Public Sessions list.
-It should be.
-This is more fun when we're all doing it together.
-- `driverName`: The displayed name to show as the driver
-- `driverComments`: Whatever message you want to display to the riders`
-- `camUrl`: A URL where riders can cam together
-- `channels`: An array containing a set of the electron channel names, ['left', 'right', 'bottle', 'pain-left', 'pain-right'].
-If you leave the pain ones out, it won't processes pain steps from the files.
-If you leave bottle out, it won't do bottle prompts, etc.

 ## License